jorgebucaran/hyperapp/docs/tweetbox.md

 # TweetBox

-In this example we'll create a TweetBox clone using [components](/docs/components.md).
+In this example we'll create a TweetBox.

 [Try it Online](https://codepen.io/hyperapp/pen/bgWBdV?editors=0010)